How to Make a Penny Coffee Table

 Our first idea was to paint it.
 We had recently refurbished an antique medicine cabinet and decided to paint the coffee table to match.

-So, we sanded it down and started with a coat of primer before painting everything a dark red, except for the top.
-We decided to paint the top of the coffee table white with a navy chevron pattern.
+So, we sanded it down and started with a coat of primer before painting everything dark red, except for the top.
+We painted the top of the coffee table white with a navy chevron pattern.

 After we painted chevron on the coffee table.